Kingly-elpies/KinglyKelpies/README.md

     ```shell
     $ python main.py
     ```
-5. One player Hosts on a port, the other joins as client on ip:port
+5. One player hosts on a port, the other joins as client on ip:port
 6. use w,a,s,d to move
 7. reach the blue arrorow to win!